JHU-PL-Lab/www-fpse/lecture/more-modules.md

 end
 ```

-* Notice how the type that was polymorphic, `'a` in the original `Simple_set`, is `M.t` here -- we are taking the type from the `Eq` module, that is the type we need.
+* Notice how the type that was polymorphic, `'a` in the original `Simple_set`, is a *parameter* `M.t` here -- we are taking the type from the `Eq` module, that is the type we need.
-    - In general there are many such programming patterns where types are treated more like data in OCaml -- adds to the power.
+    - (In general there are many such programming patterns where types are treated more like data in OCaml -- adds to the power of OCaml.)
-* This is a great example of the usefulness of functors - many different possible types and their equivalences could be supplied with different `M`'s.
+* With this code, the simple set can be set up to work at any type with equality, as we now show.
 ### Using functors

 * Pass a module to a functor to make a new module